People at HUB

 Events Manager

 Lisa (she/her) is our Event Manager.
-Before joining HUB in 2022, she worked in conference production, hosting live and virtual events for audiences in the USA and Europe.
-She also has marketing and PR experience in the UK social enterprise sector.
-She has a BA in International Relations and Journalism and is excited to combine her professional experience, commitment to sustainable living, and love of cycling for the role.
+Before joining HUB in 2022, she worked in conference production, hosting live and virtual events for audiences in Philadelphia, Chicago, Amsterdam & Paris, and has marketing and PR experience in the UK social enterprise sector.
+She has a BA in International Relations and Journalism and is excited to combine her professional experience, commitment to sustainable living and love of cycling for the role.

 Lorraine Smith